-Roll the mixture into a dough; roll the dough out to a snake and cut into small pieces; dust your palms with glutinous rice flour and roll the a small piece of dough into a small ball; repeat with the rest of the dough.
+- Roll the dough out to a snake and cut into bite-size pieces; dust your palms with glutinous rice flour and roll the a small piece of dough into a small ball; repeat with the rest of the dough.

-Bring a large sauce pan of water to boil; add a little cooking oil if desired (optional); drop in the rice balls; stir constantly so the balls won’t stick together; once the balls float to the top of the water, they are cooked; I like them soft so I let them cook for further 1-2 minute depending on the size of the dough.
+- Bring a large saucepan of water to boil; add a little cooking oil if desired (optional); drop in the rice balls in small batch; stir constantly so the balls won’t stick together; once the balls float to the top of the water, they are mostly cooked; cook for further 1-2 minute depending on the size of the dough.

 - 1 whole free range chicken (you can taste the difference)